CoolModder/Towerfall-Redemption/README.md

 Latest Release: https://github.com/CoolModder/Towerfall-Redemeption/releases/tag/V2.5.0-Menu

 ### Oops, All Arrows Mod
-Enjoy the chaos of ten new arrows, with more on the way!
+Enjoy the chaos of eleven new arrows, with more on the way!

 List of Arrows and Variants: [Oops, All Arrows Mod Wiki Page](https://github.com/CoolModder/Towerfall-Redemption/wiki/Oops,-All-Arrows-Mod)